TruffleMuffin/backbone.bootstrap/README.md

 All script tags with the type `application/json` and a `data-url` property and valid JSON will automatically be returned from any Backbone request that matches the url specified in the `data-url` property.

+### Options

+On any identified and valid script tag, other attributes can be specified in the format data-{attribute} from the list below.

+* usage - (default: once) one of these values 'once', 'forever'.
+Determines for how long the bootstrap value will be returned.

 ## Contributors

 Special thanks go to https://github.com/ianllewellyn and https://github.com/apjones6 for help with this library.

 ## History

+* patch
+	* Supporting usage option on bootstrap data for greater flexibility

 * 1.0.2
 	* Preventing cache items being used more than once.
 This will allow polling type use cases